 depeperwinkel

-It is now a prominent spice, even one of the few spices in Japanese cuisine.
+It is now a prominent spice, even one of the few spices used in Japanese cuisine.
 The unripe green berries are called sanshō-no-mi.
 These are sharper and more aromatic than the red sanshō.
-The first green sanshō's appear on the market from May, the red in October.
+The first green sanshō appear on the market starting in May, the red ones in October.
 The fruit consists of the edible pericarp and a rather bitter seed.

-One of the first preparations with sanshō ever is described in the Okusa cookbook from the 15th century.
+One of the first preparations with sanshō is described in the Okusa cookbook from the 15th century.
 An eel dish.
-Since then, eel in Japan would always be prepared with sanshō or, in extreme cases, with shichimi tõgarashi (seven-spice powder), which contains sanshō in addition to chili pepper.O sit.
+Since then, eel in Japan has always been prepared with sanshō or, in extreme cases, with shichimi tõgarashi (seven-spice powder), which, in addition to chili,

-In Japan, people eat the berries (fresh and dried), the leaves and the young shoots.
+In Japan, people eat the berries (fresh and dried), the leaves, and the young shoots.
 This is not the case in most other Asian countries.
-The unripe green berries are very popular because of their taste palette and sharpness.
-The red berries are more expensive, but are not appreciated by many because of their more pronounced citrus taste as the green ones, which are called sanshō-no-mi.
+The unripe green berries are very popular for their flavor and sharpness.
+While the red berries are more expensive, they are not as highly regarded by many because of their more pronounced citrus flavor as the green ones, which are called sanshō-no-mi.

 The unique sharpness experience of sanshol

-Ripened berries are less sharp but more aromatic then the unripe one.
+Ripened berries are less sharp but more aromatic than the unripe one.

 Smell and taste